RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 - **o** shifts to **b**
 - ...etc

-The end result is a *super secret coded message* that that looks like gibberish to any outsiders.
+The end result is a *super secret coded message* that looks like gibberish to any outsiders.

 We're going to build a more general version of the rot13 algorithm that allows a message to be encrypted using *any* rotation amount, not just 13.
 Ultimately, users will be able to type a message in the terminal, and specify a rotation amount (13, 4, 600, etc), and your program will print the resulting encrypted message.